resbazSQL/lc-webscraping/_episodes/01-introduction.md

 >
 {: .callout}

-Let's look now at the current list of members for the [UK House of Commons](https://www.parliament.uk/mps-lords-and-offices/mps/) [Backup link: https://perma.cc/M8BC-JUJ8](https://perma.cc/M8BC-JUJ8).
+Let's look now at the current list of members for the [UK House of Commons](https://www.parliament.uk/mps-lords-and-offices/mps/) And the [Backup link is https://perma.cc/M8BC-JUJ8](https://perma.cc/M8BC-JUJ8).

 ![Screenshot of the UK House of Commons website]({{ page.root }}/fig/ukparl.png)